-Florida Resident Access Grant This State program provides up to \$2,500 to full-time students attending accredited private colleges in Florida.
+Florida Resident Access Grant This State program provides up to \$3,000 to full-time students attending accredited private colleges in Florida.
 Students must be residents of Florida for at least twelve (12) months.
 Financial need is not a requirement.
 A one-time application must be submitted no later than the first day of classes.

 Rollins Alfond Scholarship This is the top academic merit award on campus.
-Your scholarship is renewable provided you maintain at least a 3.6 cumulative grade point average and complete at least twenty-four (24) semester hours each academic year while remaining enrolled in the Arts & Sciences/College of Professional Studies program.
-To be considered, first-year applicants must complete the admission application prior to January 5.
+Your scholarship is renewable provided you maintain at least a 3.3 cumulative grade point average and complete at least twenty-four (24) semester hours each academic year while remaining enrolled in the College of Liberal Arts.
+To be considered, first-year applicants must complete the admission application prior to November 1.

-Dean's Scholarship This award ranges up to \$25,000.
-It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 3.2 GPA or better.
+Dean's Scholarship This award ranges up to \$30,000.
+It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 3.0 GPA or better.
 Awards are made by the Admission Committee based on the student's total record.
-To be considered, first-year applicants must complete the admission application prior to February 1.
+To be considered, first-year applicants must complete the admission application prior to January 5.

-Alonzo Rollins Scholarship This award ranges up to \$22,000.
-It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 3.2 grade point average (GPA) or better.
+Alonzo Rollins Scholarship This award ranges up to \$27,000.
+It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 3.0 grade point average (GPA) or better.
 Awards are made by the Admission Committee based on the student's total record.
-To be considered, first-year applicants must complete the admission application process prior to February 1.
+To be considered, first-year applicants must complete the admission application process prior to January 5.

-Presidential Scholarship This award ranges up to \$18,000.
-It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 3.0 GPA or better.
+Presidential Scholarship This award ranges up to \$24,000.
+It is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 2.8 GPA or better.
 Awards are made by the Admission Committee based on the student's total record.
-To be considered, first-year applicants must complete the admission application process prior to February 1.
+To be considered, first-year applicants must complete the admission application process prior to January 5.

 Centennial Scholarship This award up to \$15,000 is made to entering first-year students without regard to need and is continued each year thereafter, as long as the recipient maintains a 2.8 GPA or better.
 Awards are made by the Admission Committee based on the student's total record.
-To be considered, first-year applicants must complete the admission application process prior to February 1.
+To be considered, first-year applicants must complete the admission application process prior to January 5.

 Donald Cram Science Scholarship This \$5,000 award is offered to entering first-year students from Florida who plan to major in chemistry, physics, computer science, mathematics or pre-engineering.
-It is renewable providing the recipient maintains a 3.2 GPA or better and continues to major in the appropriate field.
+It is renewable providing the recipient maintains a 3.0 GPA or better and continues to major in the appropriate field.
 Selection is made by the Admissions Committee based on the student's total record.
-To be considered, first-year applicants must complete the admission application process prior to February 1.
+To be considered, first-year applicants must complete the admission application process prior to January 5.